Partner Funding Process

 How does an organization apply for funding?

 The first step in applying for funding from UWSK is the submission of a Letter of Intent.
-The Letter of Intent deadline for the 2018/19 funding cycle is 4pm on October 20, 2017.
-The 2018/19 Letter of Intent can be downloaded here and in the DOWNLOADS section below.
+The Letter of Intent deadline for the 2018/19 funding cycle has now passed.
+Please check back for information about the deadline for the 2019/2020 Letter of Intent.
+For reference only, the 2018/19 Letter of Intent can be downloaded here and in the DOWNLOADS section below.
 As well, a Letter of Intent Info Packet and FAQ can be downloaded here and below.

 2018/19 Funding Application Submission Process